 You’ll have to rely on a slow-release fertilizer, which needs to be mixed into the potting mix at the beginning of the season.

 There are several different types of slow-release fertilizers on the market today.
-Some contain nitrogen, phosphorus, potassium, and trace minerals; others just include nitrogen and phosphorous.
+Some contain nitrogen, phosphorus, potassium, and trace minerals; others include nitrogen and phosphorous.
 There are even some that contain both.

 You can also add fertilizer to your potting mixture once you’ve planted your seedlings.
 Simply sprinkle the fertilizer onto the surface of the potting mix, making sure to cover the roots completely.

-Some vegetables which thrive on containers
+Some vegetables that thrive on containers

 Contrary to popular belief, plenty of vegetables work well in pots.
-They just require a little extra care and attention to ensure they thrive.
+They require a little extra care and attention to ensure they thrive.

 You can even try planting broccoli, brussels sprouts, cauliflower, cabbage, celery, carrots, onions, garlic, leeks, peppers, eggplant, cucumbers, melons, pumpkins, squash, zucchini, etc., in containers.